christopherdurr/booknotes/fourhourworkweek.md

 Being able to quit things that don’t work is integral to being a winner.

 There are two types of mistakes: mistakes of ambition and mistakes of sloth.

+How to get savings when traveling without wasting time:

+1. Use credit cards with reward points for large muse-related advertising and manufacturing expenses.

+2. Purchase tickets far in advance (three months or more) or last minute, and aim for both departure and return between Tues day and Thursday.

+Use orbitz and kayak